0/5 (0 Reviews)

 How to better serve these potential customers:

-These types of customers may have had an unpleasant experience from another company or are looking for a different service provider with a better product or service.
+These types of customers may have had an unpleasant experience with another company or are looking for a different service provider with a better product or service.
 Wherever their dissatisfaction stems from, these customers are actively looking for something that matches their needs or is a better fit for the problem they’re trying to solve.

 How to satisfy these potential customers:

 These people are planning for a major project or event and are shopping around for a service provider that can help make the undertaking a success.
-These customers may need a contractor for a home remodel project or are looking for leads to a storage space for shipping furniture pieces.
+These customers may need a contractor for a home remodelling project or are looking for leads to a storage space for shipping furniture pieces.

 How to serve these people: